 This lack of standardization adds unpredictability and irregularity to the testing process.
 Any qualified DUI lawyer should therefore be able to attack the test in court.

-In the article below, our California DUI criminal defense attorneys will explain:
+In the article below, our California DUI attorneys will explain:

 You may also find it helpful to visit our page on Field Sobriety Tests in DUI cases.